 Colleen dealt with loss at an early age and has always been a reformer at heart but has a natural way of making others feel loved in the process; such a life giver.

-Since the recording of this interview, there have been some big changes in Colleen’s world; she is now serving as the Women’s Director at our church Yeay!
+Since the recording of this interview, there have been some big changes in Colleen’s world; she is now serving as the Women’s Director at one of our church campuses- Yeay!
 AND the neighbor she befriended in Michigan recently became a Christ follower.
 (Isn’t that so cool?
 Talk about radical ordinary hospitality in action!)

 On another note, I want you to know, Love- I’m changing the name of this podcast.
 From here on out, it’s going to be called “The Listening Well.
 This is just me trying to keep things simple and consistent, since that’s the name I finally landed on for my new coaching business.
 (If you were one of the ones who helped me to make that decision at long last, THANK YOU!)